apollo

 Disease/Condition Glossary

-Motion sickness: It is caused when nerves within your ear transmit false information about your brain's movement with signals.
+Motion sickness: It is caused when nerves within your ear transmit false information about your brain's movement to your brain.
 These nerves, along with signals from your eyes and muscles, enable your body to maintain a good sense of balance.
 It clashes with the signals received from your other ear, your eyes, or your body, whether the nerves in one of your ears transmit too many, too few, or incorrect messages to your brain.
 Your brain is then confused, which can cause dizziness and a feeling of spinning (vertigo) and make you feel sick.
-Travel sickness is triggered while flying by frequent irregular movements.
+Travel sickness is triggered while flying by frequent,t irregular movements.
 These repetitive motions, like going over bumps or around in a circle, give your brain loads of messages.
 The equilibrium system in your ear sends distinct signals to those in your eyes, which results in mixed and contradictory messages being received by your brain.
 This is what makes you feel ill.

 Vertigo: It is dizziness that creates a false sense that you or your surroundings are spinning or moving.
 It can make you feel similar to motion sickness.